netscaler/ansible-collection-netscaleradc/docs/modules/citrix_adc_lb_vserver_module.rst

           - Bypass
           - ReLb
           - None
-      - This argument decides the behavior incase the service which is selected from an existing persistence session has reached threshold.
+      - This argument decides the behavior incase the service which is selected from an existing persistence has reached threshold.
     * - sobackupaction

         *(str)*